jgpavez/DecomposingTests/README.md

  g1                       | 1.00112 ± 0.160
  g2                       | 1.5373 ± 0.2389

-Both values are pretty close to the real values (1.0 and 1.5). this show the great capacity of the method to identify values of parameters on real data distributions by using Maximum Likelihood.
+Both values are pretty close to the real values (1.0 and 1.5). this shows the great capacity of the method to identify values of parameters on real data distributions by using Maximum Likelihood.